 Search engine optimization (SEO) can be confusing and overwhelming – even to experienced writers and bloggers!
 These simple, do-able tips will help you use search engine optimization to attract the right readers and increase your blog traffic.
 I gathered a variety of ideas and stories from experienced web writers, professional bloggers, and online content creators.

-“It’s hard for me to believe that just a few years ago, I had no idea what SEO stood for,” says Jenny Evans.
+“It’s hard for me to believe that just a few years ago, I had no idea what SEO stood for,” says Jenny Evans, who writes and ghostwrites search engine optimization articles.
 “Now I try to explain the ins and outs of search engine optimization to my family and end up saying, “Oh… well… just forget it.”
 Did I ever think I would have such a good understanding of SEO?
 No way.
 But I learned like all web writers do – from my mistakes!”